NicChoo96/ExaggeratedTodo/README.md

 Project Exaggeration of TodoList with extensive amount of technologies

 ## Welcome to my Exaggerated Todo Project
-The sole purpose of this project is for me to use as much libraries for constructing a containerized multiple service self-contained application, using Docker.
+The sole purpose of this project is for me to use as much libraries for constructing a containerized multiple service self-contained application, using Docker and DockerCompose.

 ### These are some of the core technologies used so far:
 * Server